hyperledger/bevel/docs/source/prerequisites.md

 And it is essential to install the [git client](https://git-scm.com/download) on the Ansible Controller.

 ## Internet Domain
-As you may have read in the [Kubernetes key concepts](keyConcepts/kubernetes), the Blockchain Automation Framework uses [Ambassador](https://www.getambassador.io/about/why-ambassador/) for inter-cluster communication.
+As you may have read in the [Kubernetes key concepts](keyConcepts/kubernetes), the Blockchain Automation Framework uses [Ambassador](https://www.getambassador.io/about/why-ambassador/) or [HAProxy Ingress Controller](https://www.haproxy.com/documentation/hapee/1-9r1/traffic-management/kubernetes-ingress-controller/) for inter-cluster communication.
 So, for the Kubernetes services to be available outside the specific cluster, at least one DNS Domain is required.
 This domain name can then be sub-divided across multiple clusters and the domain-resolution configured for each.
 Although for production implementations, each organization (and thereby each cluster), must have one domain name.

 ---